Home » Learn » Amazing Data Centers Around the World

 Kolos

 Kolos is located north of the Arctic Circle.
 It will have computing power capacity of 1,000 megawatts, which will get electricity from Norway’s abundant hydropower capability.
+The project represents a significant milestone in hyperscale cloud infrastructure, offering unprecedented computational resources in an environmentally strategic location.
 It will have a unique hyperscale data center designed with sustainability and security in mind.
 The site will open in the fourth quarter of 2018, will full completion by 2027.

 data centers